content-left-bg.png

 • Enrolment – 10%

-The factors used in the calculation are weighted to apply the locality index.
-This ensures that a school in a more remote area, where maintenance costs are higher, receives a proportionately higher allocation.
+A locality index is applied to ensure that a school in a more remote area, where maintenance costs are higher, receives a proportionately higher allocation.

 The allocation is not split into planned and unplanned components; however, it is generally appropriate for these categories to be divided 50/50.
 Schools may adjust this division dependent on their individual needs, historical data and generally work with their infrastructure advisor to determine an appropriate division.